zigster64/libadl/src/lua/RE/README.md

 A massively complex set of rules that are tough to play, but highly realistic.

+They cover mulit-corps battles with Division sized units as command Maneuver Elements, but with Battalions and detached companies at the tactical end.
+(Same scale as Empire basically)

+Best played as an all-weekend battle on a huge table with lots of figures and a handful of players.

 Featuring :
 - detailed skirmish combat
 - highly modified artillery rules